develsoftware/GMinerAsicRelease/README.md

-# GMiner ASIC Firmware Features
+# GMiner ASIC Firmware

-+ autotuning
-+ profile switching by temperature
-+ manual mode to adjust chip frequencies
-+ support hotel fee
+The firmware was developed by mining experts, developers of the popular GPU miner GMINER.
+We have invested all our accumulated years of experience into developing high-quality firmware that meets all modern requirements for functionality, performance and security.

+# Features
++autotuning for selected overclocking profile +automatic switching overclocking profiles by temperature +monitoring and restoring chips performance in real time +manual overclocking profile adjustment, fine-tuning the frequency for each chip +management of list of autotuned overclocking profiles +automatic and manual control of cooling, target temperature, fan speed +watchdog for temperature sensors
++watchdog for boards overall performance
++watchdog for PSU voltage
++watchdog for cooling system
-+ backup and restore configuration
++reset, backup and restore configuration
-+ watchdog for miner temperature and PSU voltage
-+ display power consumption
-+ support languages: english, russian
-+ night mode for web interface
++support for withholding service fee
++display of chip temperatures and power consumption +automatic and static network settings
++interface languages: English, Russian
++day and night display mode with ability to customize

 # Supported Hardware
 + S19: BHB42801, BHB42803, BHB42811, BHB42821, BHB42831, BHB42841